SeanMcP/contraction-tracker/README.md

   - Exclamation mark: ❗
   - Lightning bolts: ⚡ or 🌩
   - Emoji: 🙁 😣 😩 (Clear?)
-- Time difference format should be:
-  - Less than one minute: 33.2s
-  - More than one minute: 2m 33s
-  - More than one hour: 1h 2m
 - Flash notification when frequency is at certain point (change color)

 ### Bugs